Semidefinite optimization of the quantum relative entropy of channels

 This relaxation allows us to use convex interpolation methods, which simplifies the optimization by approximating the function in question using convex combinations.

 To apply the convex interpolation, we discretize the parameter space.
 Specifically, we introduce a set of points, $t_0$, $t_1$, \ldots , $t_r$, satisfying

 which divide the range of the parameter $s$ into small intervals $[t_k, t_{k+1}]$.
-On each interval, we can evaluate the integral by using convex interpolation of the function over the points $t_k$.
-Following a similar approach as in~\cite[Appendix E]{koßmann2024optimisingrelativeentropysemi}, we apply convex interpolation over each of the intervals $[t_k, t_{k+1}]$ to obtain an upper bound for the optimization problem.
-The constants $\gamma_k$ and $\delta_k$ that appear in this interpolation are defined in~\cite[Appendix~E]{koßmann2024optimisingrelativeentropysemi} and are related to the weights used in the convex interpolation.
-Thus, for a fixed input state~$\rho_A$, the upper bound on the original optimization problem can be written as follows, by plugging into~\eqref{eq:jencova_representation} and~\cite[Eqs.~(E2)--(E3)]{koßmann2024optimisingrelativeentropysemi}:
+On each interval, we can evaluate the integral by using convex interpolation of the function over the points $t_k$ (see \cite[Eq.~(44)]{koßmann2024optimisingrelativeentropysemi} for a technical discussion on secants of convex functions).
+Following a similar approach as in~\cite[Supp.~Mat.~C]{koßmann2024optimisingrelativeentropysemi}, we apply convex interpolation over each of the intervals $[t_k, t_{k+1}]$ to obtain an upper bound for the optimization problem.
+The constants $\gamma_k$ and $\delta_k$ that appear in this interpolation are defined in~\cite[Supp.~Mat.~C]{koßmann2024optimisingrelativeentropysemi} and are related to the weights used in the convex interpolation.
+Thus, for a fixed input state~$\rho_A$, the upper bound on the original optimization problem can be written as follows, by plugging into~\eqref{eq:jencova_representation} and~\cite[Eqs.~(C2)--(C4)]{koßmann2024optimisingrelativeentropysemi}:

 where, for brevity, we have excluded the constant additive term $\ln \lambda +1-\lambda$ from the objective function for now.
 Applying similar reasoning as before between~\eqref{eq:Q-k-def} and~\eqref{eq:second_lower_bound_relaxation} (i.e., picking $N_k$ such that $\rho_A^{1/2}N_k\rho_A^{1/2} = \nu_k$ and observing the equivalence of various constraints), Eq.~\eqref{eq:first-step-up-bnd} can be rewritten as follows: